publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schIII/m__us_usc_t12_s1723i.md

         (1) __Authority__

-            Whenever an issuer or custodian approved under [section 1721(g) of this title][/us/usc/t12/s1721/g] knowingly and materially violates any provisions of subsection (b) of this section, the Secretary of Housing and Urban Development may impose a civil money penalty on the issuer or the custodian in accordance with the provisions of this section.
+            Whenever an issuer or custodian approved under [section 1721(g) of this title][/us/usc/t12/s1721/g] knowingly and materially violates any provisions of subsection (b), the Secretary of Housing and Urban Development may impose a civil money penalty on the issuer or the custodian in accordance with the provisions of this section.
 The penalty shall be in addition to any other available civil remedy or any available criminal penalty and may be imposed whether or not the Secretary imposes other administrative sanctions.

         (2) __Amount of penalty__

             The amount of the penalty, as determined by the Secretary, may not exceed $5,000 for each violation, except that the maximum penalty for all violations by a particular issuer or custodian during any one-year period shall not exceed $1,000,000.
-Each violation of a provision of subsection (b)(1) of this section shall constitute a separate violation with respect to each pool of mortgages.
+Each violation of a provision of subsection (b)(1) shall constitute a separate violation with respect to each pool of mortgages.
 In the case of a continuing violation, as determined by the Secretary, each day shall constitute a separate violation.

     (b) __Violations for which penalty may be imposed__

         (1) __Violations__

-        The violations by an issuer or a custodian for which the Secretary may impose a civil money penalty under subsection (a) of this section are the following:
+        The violations by an issuer or a custodian for which the Secretary may impose a civil money penalty under subsection (a) are the following:

             (A) Failure to make timely payments of principal and interest to holders of securities guaranteed under [section 1721(g) of this title][/us/usc/t12/s1721/g].